Mattc007/mattc007.github.io/README.md

 # mattc007.github.io

-This is the personal website of **Matt Catrett, a Software Engineer in Baton Rouge, LA**.
+This is the personal website of Matt Catrett, a Software Engineer based out of Baton Rouge, LA.
 It's built using static pages because they're great.

 ## Technologies used